-- name a name for the operation (e.g. 'conv1', 'sum', etc..); it will be prefixed by parents. - needs Names of input data objects this operation requires. - provides Names of the real output values the underlying function provides. - aliases an optional mapping of real provides to additional ones - parents a tuple with the names of the parents, prefixing name, but also kept for equality/hash check. - reschedule If true, underlying callable may produce a subset of provides, and the plan must then reschedule after the operation has executed.
-In that case, it makes more sense for the callable to returns dict. - endured If true, even if callable fails, solution will reschedule; ignored if endurance enabled globally. - returns_dict if true, it means the fn returns a dictionary with all provides, and no further processing is done on them (i.e. the returned output-values are not zipped with provides) - node_props added as-is into NetworkX graph compute ($named_inputs$, outputs=None) \rightarrow dict
+- name a name for the operation (e.g. 'conv1', 'sum', etc..); it will be prefixed by parents. - needs Names of input data objects this operation requires. - provides Names of the real output values the underlying function provides (without aliases, with(!) sideffects) - aliases an optional mapping of real provides to additional ones, togetherher comprising this operations provides. - parents a tuple with the names of the parents, prefixing name, but also kept for equality/hash check. - rescheduled If true, underlying callable may produce a subset of provides, and the plan must then reschedule after the operation has executed.
+In that case, it makes more sense for the callable to returns_dict. - endured If true, even if callable fails, solution will reschedule; ignored if endurance enabled globally. - parallel execute in parallel - marshalled If true, operation will be marshalled while computed, along with its inputs & outputs. (usefull when run in parallel with a process pool). - returns_dict if true, it means the fn returns a dictionary with all provides, and no further processing is done on them (i.e. the returned output-values are not zipped with provides) - node props added as-is into NetworkX graph compute ($named_inputs$, outputs=None) \rightarrow dict

-Compute (optional) asked outputs for the given named_inputs.
+Compute (optional) asked outputs for the given named inputs.